A Bit of Fatherly Advice About Online Etiquette

 8) Give proper credit.

 Online communities are all about sharing.
-We share our thoughts, feelings, informative articles, beautiful images, and funny videos – all in an effort to connect with others.
+We share our thoughts, feelings, informative articles, beautiful images, and funny videos – all to connect with others.

 People who produce content and post it online want it to be shared, but be sure you credit them.